 - Discuss alternative, safe, forms of contraception with your doctor

 - Request a DEXA scan to check your BMD, so you can know now where you stand

 - If you cannot switch to one of the many other safe forms of contraception, at least ensure your intake of all the vitamins and minerals the hormonal contraceptive drugs deplete is sufficient to offset the losses they produce

 - Provide your bones with optimal amounts of all the key nutrients they must have to successfully rebuild

 - You can rely upon AlgaeCal Plus to supply a firm foundation of all essential bone health nutrients in optimal forms and in the dosages shown to be effective in peer-reviewed medical research

 - If your DEXA results already indicate low bone density, add Strontium Boost to your daily supplement regimen.

 - Scrutinize your diet and lifestyle and minimize all other factors you find that cause bone loss.
 In essence, this means all factors that promote chronic inflammation.

 - Ensure your consumption of anti-inflammatory nutrients, particularly EPA and DHA, the inflammation-busting essential fatty acids, is optimal.
 Read my other articles on Why Omega 3 Fatty Acids are Crucial for Healthy Bones and How to Determine Your Omega 3 Needs.
 If your dietary EPA/DHA intake isn’t optimal, consider taking Triple Power Omega 3 Fish Oil.

-Putting this all together, you can see that hormonal contraceptives’ adverse effects on bone may be creating an impending tsunami of osteoporosis.
+Putting this all together, you can see that hormonal contraceptives’ adverse effects on bone may be creating an impending tsunami of bone loss.
 Today’s already frightening statistic of 1 in 3 women over the age of 50 experiencing a fragility fracture does not need to be added to!